kitnil/guix-artwork/website/posts/creating-bundles-with-guix-pack.md

 guix pack guile
 ```

-and you the command returns in `/gnu/store` a good old tarball that
+and the command returns in `/gnu/store` a good old tarball that
 contains binaries for Guile and all its dependencies.
 If you run, say,

 ```